Comprehensive & Caring Spider Vein Treatment in Mequon

 The Sclerotherapy agents are detergents that destroy the fatty lining of the small blood vessels.
 First, the vein collapses and the walls stick together.
 Then, the vessel becomes scar tissue.
 Finally, over time your body absorbs the vessel.
 Most patients will require 2-3 sessions of sclerotherapy depending on the extent of their disease.
 At Lakeshore Veins, treatment is only limited by the dosing limit on the medication.
-Many people notice improvement in there spider veins and varicose veins immediately, but full results may be seen for 6 months after the procedure.
+Many people notice improvement in their spider veins and varicose veins immediately, but full results may be seen for 6 months after the procedure.
 It is hard to know how fast patients will see improvement.
-Every heals at different rates.
+Every person heals at different rates.

 Are There Any Problems Associated with Sclerotherapy?

 Occasionally, blood and debris becomes trapped in the vessel, leading to a bluish/blackish distended vein.
 Usually, if debris becomes trapped, it is noticeable 1-4 weeks after procedure.
 This trapped debris is easily treated in the office by making a small pinhole in the skin and releasing the debris.
 In addition, sometimes the sclerotherapy agents can cause brown skin blotches.
 Thus, replacing the blue or purple vessel with a brown stain.
 This brown pigment usually lightens over time, but can also be treated with skin bleaching medications or skin laser treatment.